RoadieHQ/backstage-entity-validator/README.md

 #### `path`

 **Optional** Path to the catalog-info.yaml file to validate.
 Defaults to `catalog-info.yaml` at the root of the repository.
+It also can be a glob like `services/*/catalog-info.yaml` or a list of files seperated by comma `users.yaml,orgs/company.yaml`.

 ### Outputs